allenai/allennlp/tutorials/how_to/visualizing_model_internals.md

 1. You need to have a text in / text out demo of your model already running using our simple server.
 See the [tutorial on creating a demo](../getting_started/making_predictions_and_creating_a_demo.md) for how to do this.
-2. We'll be using a react app to generate HTML and javascript for the fancier demo, so you need to have `npm` and `node.js` installed.
+2. We'll be using a React app to generate HTML and javascript for the fancier demo, so you need to have `npm` and `node.js` installed.
 There are plenty of guides for how to install these on the web, sometimes with one-line shell commands.
 On MacOS with homebrew, you can just run `brew install npm`.
-3. Some vague familiarity with [react](https://reactjs.org) and how JSX components work would be helpful, but we've tried to make it super simple to modify the react components even if you've never seen react before.
+3. Some vague familiarity with [React](https://reactjs.org) and how JSX components work would be helpful, but we've tried to make it super simple to modify the React components even if you've never seen React before.
 You'll need to use javascript syntax, but again, even if you're not familiar with javascript, you should be able to get by with just making simple modifications to what's there.